badgirlbongi/bongihub/workflow.md

 + trying to resolve the function, tried to but the average is not showing not sure if the function is working
 + adding a function on index,phtml to count places (function not counting)
 + created dp.php for connecting once to the db
 + function for counting places on index.php i now working
++ the rates are also display all the changes are working well